-No manager in the entire business world would profess to want less employee engagement, especially when we know that:
+No manager in the entire world would confess to wanting less employee engagement, especially when we know that:

 Despite this, managers are facing startling statistics about the poor overall engagement of the workforce.
-In order to keep your team from becoming another negative statistic, you need to understand how you could be the one that’s killing employee engagement.
+To keep your team from becoming another negative statistic, you need to understand how you could be the one that's killing employee engagement.

 These seven steps show you just how easy it is for managers to kill employee engagement.

 There are times when you should monitor your employees closely, such as when they're new to the job or when there's a specific performance issue to address.
 Long-term micromanagement, however, stems from a lack of trust in your employees, and it will kill employee engagement.

 The first step to restoring that trust is to identify why you feel the need to step in.

 - Has their work missed the mark in the past?

 If the answer is no, you need to consider whether it’s simply a belief that your way is best.
 Once you identify what is making you get so involved, you can take steps back off by:

 - Exchanging micromanagement for feedback at designated milestones.